Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/masking_policies.md

 - `in` (Block List, Max: 1) IN clause to filter the list of masking policies (see [below for nested schema](#nestedblock--in))
 - `like` (String) Filters the output with **case-insensitive** pattern, with support for SQL wildcard characters (`%` and `_`).
 - `limit` (Block List, Max: 1) Limits the number of rows returned.
 If the `limit.from` is set, then the limit wll start from the first element matched by the expression.
 The expression is only used to match with the first element, later on the elements are not matched by the prefix, but you can enforce a certain pattern with `starts_with` or `like`. (see [below for nested schema](#nestedblock--limit))
-- `with_describe` (Boolean) Runs DESC MASKING POLICY for each masking policy returned by SHOW MASKING POLICIES.
+- `with_describe` (Boolean) (Default: `true`) Runs DESC MASKING POLICY for each masking policy returned by SHOW MASKING POLICIES.
 The output of describe is saved to the description field.
 By default this value is set to true.

 ### Read-Only